|Journal articles/Book chapters||Linking||ERA+ Licence|

 If you are planning to record materials using the MyEcho lecture recordimg service please consult the guidelines at http://www.shef.ac.uk/cics/myecho/copyrightguidelines

-When considering material for use in an online environment or social networking site you must assume that permission is required to download and re-use an item unless:
+When using third party material online you must assume that permission is required to download and re-use an item unless:

 - The item is out of copyright